Edmonton Oilers: Jerseys

 In 2001, the Oilers introduced their first alternate third sweater.
 Designed by then-minority owner Todd McFarlane and his production studio, the new uniforms were a radical departure from previous Oilers designs.
-The original Oilers logo was completely absent, along with copper and red; midnight blue was complemented with two shades of silver/grey, and the primary logo was a flying set of gears with an oil drop on top.
+The original Oilers logo was completely absent, along with copper and red; midnight blue was complemented with two shades of silver/grey and the primary logo was a flying set of gears with an oil drop on top.
 Elements of the logo paid tribute to the five Stanley Cup titles and 10 team captains to that point.
 A silver shield bearing "OILERS" above a variation of the oil-drop gear adorned the shoulders.
 The jersey's sleeve numbers are located inside the white sleeve stripe.

+During the 2003 Heritage Classic, the Oilers donned their 1980s white uniform, albeit paired with the then-current navy pants.

 In 2007, with the NHL's switch to Reebok Edge jerseys, the Oilers kept their team colours but changed the style of their jerseys.
-Most notable about the Edge jerseys were the removal of the waistline stripes in favour of vertical piping, and the sleeve stripes only appearing on the inside of the elbow panels.
+Most notable about the Edge jerseys were the removal of the waistline stripes in favour of vertical piping and the sleeve stripes only appearing on the inside of the elbow panels.
 The "Rigger" was retired, along with the McFarlane third jersey and its associated logos.
 In 2008, the Oilers introduced a new alternate jersey that closely resembled the blue-and-orange away jersey of the dynasty era.
 For the 2009–10 season, this jersey became the Oilers' main home jersey as blue and orange became the primary team colours once again.
 The old midnight blue-and-copper jersey became their alternate.
-On June 24, 2011, the Oilers presented their new white road jerseys at the 2011 NHL Entry Draft, when they selected Ryan Nugent-Hopkins first overall.
+On June 24, 2011, the Oilers presented their new white road jerseys at the 2011 NHL entry draft, when they selected Ryan Nugent-Hopkins first overall.
 The midnight blue jersey remained as the third jersey before being dropped altogether in 2012.

 For the 2015–16 season, the team introduced a new alternate jersey inspired by their original WHA design, with orange as a primary colour.
-This design immediately became popular with the fanbase, and Oilers home games were soon flooded with fans wearing the orange jerseys, calling it the "Orange Surge" in response to the Calgary Flames' "C of Red" and Winnipeg Jets' "Whiteout" traditions.
+This design immediately became popular with the fanbase and Oilers home games were soon flooded with fans wearing the orange jerseys, calling it the "Surge of Orange" in response to the Calgary Flames' "C of Red" and Winnipeg Jets' "Whiteout" traditions.
+The Oilers also wore the alternate orange jerseys in the 2016 Heritage Classic.